AndreaCrotti/personal-blog/src/three_rule.rst

 Rule of divisor by three
 ########################

+..
+TODO: find out how to use math formulas

 :status: draft

 Maybe many of you already know this simple trick to check if a number